 Ferd initiates and contributes to funds and organisations with an objective of inclusion of the poor and refugees in Asia and Africa.

-NMI invests in financial institutions and other companies that contribute to financial inclusion in Africa and Asia.
-Primeraly by taking significant ownership stakes in unlisted companies.
-Through board representation and strong collaboration with the management, NMI exercises active ownership in order to achieve its ownership agenda.
-NMI works to give those at the bottom of the pyramid access to financial services in a sustainable way.
-Its aim is for its investments to deliver robust social and financial results.
+Abler Nordic invests in financial institutions and other companies that contribute to financial inclusion in Africa and Asia, primarily by taking significant ownership stakes in unlisted companies.
+Through board representation and strong collaboration with the management, Abler Nordic exercises active ownership in order to achieve its ownership agenda.
+Abler Nordic works to give low-income people in develping countries access to a broad range of financial services in a sustainable way.
+Its aim is for its investments to deliver both robust social and financial results.

-NMI was set up in 2008 on the initiative of Johan H. Andresen in order to put in place a public-private collaboration in Norway.
-NMI today has private and public sector investors from Norway and Denmark, and manages a capital base of over NOK 2 billion.
-Ferd is a minority owner of the management company and a substantial investor in all four of NMI’s funds.
+Abler Nordic was set up in 2008 on the initiative of Johan H. Andresen in order to put in place a public-private collaboration in Norway.
+Abler Nordic today has private and public sector investors from Norway and Denmark, and manages a capital base of over NOK 3 billion.
+Ferd is a minority owner of the management company and a substantial investor in all four of Abler Nordic’s funds.

 The Refugee Impact Bond is a project by a group of private and public organisations